 Alternatively, you’re more likely to be in the situation where you have little to no prior experience at all, and thus no portfolio to speak of.
 Start offering your services to friends and family immediately, for free if you have to.
 Do these projects to the very best of your ability, and you’ll soon have a great – if small – portfolio to send to clients.
 Clients love to see proof of your skills and experience, so having something to show for yourself is better than nothing.

-I wanted to start a blog independently of my freelance business, which is why I don’t solely write about copywriting on here (besides, I feel like I’ve got better things to offer to other topics!).
-However, I still use this site as an example of my skills and to promote myself professionally.
-I was contacted out of the blue with a copywriting job offer directly though this site in less than 2 months.
+I started this blog around the same time that I started my freelance business, and without even meaning to, it served as a fantastic showcase of my writing for potential clients.
+In fact, within just three months of starting my blog, I was contacted out of the blue with a copywriting job offer directly through this site in less than 2 months.
 Make your blog great, and people will want you to make theirs look great too.

 Many people turn their nose up at job boards like Upwork and Freelancer.com.
 While these can be saturated in job postings wanting to pay $0.01 per word or less (yes, really), there are also real, genuinely great clients on there willing to pay a higher premium for a quality freelance professional.